-Testing Service.
-For undergraduate applicants the required score for the paper-based test is 500, the required score for the computer-based test is 173, and the required score for the internet-based test is 80.
-For graduate applicants the required score for the paper-based test is 550, the required score for the computer-based test is 213, and the required score for the internet-based test is 80.
+4. If the applicant's native language is other than English, an official transcript of the score for the Test of English as a Foreign Language (TOEFL) must be submitted directly from the Educational Testing Service.
+For undergraduate applicants the required score for the paper-based test is 500, the required score for the internet-based test is 173, and the required score for the internet-based test is 61.
+For graduate applicants the required score for the paper-based test is 550, the required score for the computer-based test is 213, and the required score for the internet based testis 80.
 Acceptance of any other English competency examination must be approved by the International Officer.

 - 5. The applicant must submit a certified statement from a financial institution verifying that the applicant has on deposit a minimum amount that will cover the cost of attendance for at least one academic year.
 An additional financial statement is required on a yearly basis. - 6.
 The applicant must be in good physical health as certified by a licensed physician.
 An international applicant must purchase health insurance and present evidence before enrollment.
 Proof of immunization that is required includes two doses of MMR vaccine.
 A current tuberculin skin test or chest x-ray dated in the last six months is required.
 Other immunization requirements may also be requested.
 Arkansas Law states that all students who are "foreign born" are subject to the requirements of the Arkansas Department of Health Tuberculosis Screening Program for Foreign Born University and College Students.
-These students must contact UAM Student Health Services (870-460-1051) for required forms and further details.

-- 7. Transfer students must be in good standing at the institution from which they are transferring and must have a minimum grade point average of 2.00 (based on a 4.00 scale).
-In addition, transfer students must provide copies of Immigration Credentials (I-20s, passport visa, I-94). - 8.
+These students must contact UAM Student Health Services (870-460-1051) for required forms and further details. - 7.
+Transfer students must be in good standing at the institution from which they are transferring and must have a minimum grade point average of 2.00 (based on a 4.00 scale).
+In addition, transfer students must provide copies of Immigration Credentials (I-20s, passport visa, I-94 verification). - 8.
 All graduate applicants may be required to submit official scores for the GRE (Graduate Record Exam).
 Graduate students should consult the Graduate Programs of this catalog for details.